TRT LLM for Inference

 Cleanup and rollback

-docker stack rm trtllm-multinode
+docker stop trtllm-multinode

 WARNING

-Remove downloaded models to free disk space:
+Remove downloaded models to free disk space on each node:

 rm -rf $HOME/.cache/huggingface/hub/models--nvidia--Qwen3*